MaykaS/OOP-Memory-Management/README.md

 while using classes, standard data structures and unique C++ properties such as the “Rule of 5”.

-In this assignment you will write a C++ program that simulates a restaurant management system.
+A C++ program that simulates a restaurant management system.
 The program will open the restaurant, assign customers to tables, make orders, provide bills to the tables, and other requests as described below.
 The program will get a config file as an input, which includes all required information about the restaurant opening - number of tables, number of available seats in each table, and details